-When he won, my friend Ato Kwamena Dadzie joked that he might either be a very good president or a very bad one based on his demeanor and lack of message.
+When he won, my friend Ato Kwamena Dadzie joked that he might either be a perfect president or a terrible one based on his demeanour and lack of message.
 This was also before as Ato put it, the “tumbling and mumbling” at his inauguration.
-I had hoped the Mills administration would build on the very good foundation the Kufuor administration left.
-The NPP government which had never been in government until 2000 introduced some very good social interventions and policies aimed at lifting majority of our people out of poverty.
+I had hoped the Mills administration would build on the excellent foundation the Kufuor administration left.
+The NPP government which had never been in government until 2000 introduced some very good social interventions and policies aimed at lifting the majority of our people out of poverty.
 They had managed to wean the country off its dependence on the International Monetary Fund and other such agencies.
 In spite of the NPP’s many faults, the economy had boomed under it.
 Ghana could only blossom from that point.

 His death was particularly sad.
 Ghana had never lost a sitting president in that manner.
 To complicate matters, we had no idea he had been very ill.
 We suspected it.
 But again, his communications team and his party aggressively denied all claims that he was unwell.

 The language about him has also changed.
 Whenever they invoke him, they make him sound like Kwame Nkrumah, Ghana’s first president who together with others fought for Ghana’s independence and African unity.
-They make him sound like a president who built things and moved the country ahead.
-Atta Mill’s image and history is presently being whitewashed.
-It seems like we’re being conned to accept the NDC’s version of events – Atta Mills, the good, peaceful man who transformed Ghana.
+They make him look like a president who built things and moved the country ahead.
+Atta Mill’s image and history are presently being whitewashed.
+It seems like we’re being conned to accept the NDC’s version of events – Atta Mills, the calm, peaceful man who transformed Ghana.

 It is forbidden to speak ill of the dead in our culture.
-It is however acceptable to speak the truth about the dead.
+It is, however, acceptable to talk about the truth about the dead.
 And here are some truths about our late president.
 The corruption and mismanagement of the economy started when he was in office.
 No one in his party was investigated or prosecuted for the Woyome or Isofoton mess.
-Some of those who oversaw that deal have gone on to occupy positions in the party and government while only two out of the group who profited from the mismanagement of GYEEDA are being prosecuted.
+Some of those who oversaw that deal has gone on to occupy positions in the party and government while only two out of the group who profited from the mismanagement of GYEEDA are being prosecuted.
 When this happened, he was well enough to instruct as such.
 He was the one who handed a bunch of inexperienced young men political positions who together with the present administration have tanked the economy.